justeattakeaway/pie/apps/pie-docs/src/components/textarea/overview/overview.md

   {% endcontentItem %}
   {% contentItem %}
     <h4>Manual-resize</h4>
-    <p>Used when the intended behavior is for the user to have control over the form’s height.</p>
+    <p>Used when the intended behaviour is for the user to have control over the form’s height.</p>
     {% contentPageImage {
       src: "../../../assets/img/components/textarea/manual-resize.svg",
       width: "256px",